 Secondly, there have been a number of companies that have brought quality productions to Edinburgh consistently, including: the London Club Theatre Group (1950s), 7:84 Scotland (1970s), National Student Theatre Club (1970s and various other periods), Communicado (1980s and 1990s), Red Shift (1990s), and Grid Iron more recently.

 Thirdly, there is the creature that is the one-man (or woman) show.
 While the concept may not have been created in Edinburgh, although it would naturally claim it, it has undoubtedly become its home.
-The main attraction from the performer’s side is that every actor has a favourite personality that she could readily turn into a show.
+The main attraction from the performer’s side is that every actor has a favourite character that she could readily turn into a show.
 The fact that it is relatively easy to set up and has minimal overheads gives it great appeal.
 From the punter’s perspective, while these shows are seldom vying for five star ratings, they are generally enjoyable and well-acted, and importantly, they can generally be relied upon.
 Early examples of the genre included: Elspeth Douglas Reid doing her One Woman Theatre (1955) and John Cairney’s Burns show There was a Man (1965).
 More recent examples have included: Eileen Page’s Eleanor of Aquitaine, Gareth Armstrong’s Shylock, Pip Utton’s Adolf and Only the Lonely (about a look-a-like Roy Orbison), George Telfor’s amusing and poignant Gielgud: a Knight in the Theatre, Tam Dean Burn’s Venus as a Boy, Justin Butcher’s spellbinding Scaramouche Jones, Gerard Logan’s excellent The Rape of Lucrece, Lucy Ellinson’s compelling Grounded and Margaret Ann Bain’s polished and fascinating Man to Man and Jeffrey Holland’s memorable And This is My Friend Mr. Laurel.